-- ^(B) Which animals other than the Baw Baw frog have dogs been trained to detect - © Why the Baw Baw frog is so hard for conservationists to locate on their own - ^D Why dogs have a much better sense of smell than humans do
+- Why dogs have a much better sense of smell than humans do - ^(B) Which animals other than the Baw Baw frog have dogs been trained to detect - © Which breed of dogs has proven to be the best at sniffing out certain illnesses - ^(D) Why the Baw Baw frog is so hard for conservationists to locate on their own

-With Rubble and Uda's help, the results have been note- and nose-worthy.
+Zoos Victoria has been trying to save the frogs by learning about their habitat and breeding them in captivity, and with Rubble and Uda's help, the results have been note- and nose-worthy.
 As soon as the dogs were trained to discern the smell of Baw Baw frogs, they led the Zoos Victoria conservationists through wild terrain and straight to the home of the elusive frogs.